OpenNebula/docs/source/configuration_guide/fireedge_configuration/fireedge_cpi.rst

 typical management operations in :ref:`hybrid <true_hybrid_cloud_reference_architecture>`
 cloud infrastructures.

-Fireedge OneProvision is build using `oneprovision` tool which allows the deployment of OpenNebia clusters with all resources needed to run VMs, hosts, datastores or virtual networks.
+Fireedge OneProvision is build using `oneprovision` tool which allows the deployment of OpenNebula clusters with all resources needed to run VMs, hosts, datastores or virtual networks.
 More information in the :ref:`oneprovision documentation <ddc_usage>`.

 Configuration